hhariri/CleanCode/README.md

 ### CleanCode

-An experiment in trying to automate some of concepts described in [Uncle Bob's books on CleanCode|http://www.amazon.com/Clean-Code-Handbook-Software-Craftsmanship/dp/0132350882].
+An experiment in trying to automate some of concepts described in [Uncle Bob's books on Clean Code](http://www.amazon.com/Clean-Code-Handbook-Software-Craftsmanship/dp/0132350882).

 Currently includes: